How can I find out the outcome of my application?

 For overseas applicants, the College provides various international scholarships, which are also listed under the Departmental and College Scholarships page.

 The Department may make available a number of competitive awards a year in addition, which make a contribution to a bursary and/or to fees.
-PhD students (excluding teaching scholars, CDT PhD students and RAs), who receive support for their PhD scholarship via the Department, are obliged to contribute 100 hours per academic year to the teaching activity within the department, see PhD handbook.
+PhD students (excluding teaching scholars, CDT PhD students and RAs), who receive support for their PhD scholarship via the Department, are expected to contribute 100 hours per academic year to the teaching activity within the department, see PhD handbook.

 There are also various area-specific scholarships.